Greek Style Meatballs – Keftedes

 Instructions

-- For the sauce:
+Make the sauce:

-To a large mixing bowl add the beef, pork, egg, onion, garlic, mint, oregano, cumin, salt and pepper.
-Mix well then refrigerate for 20 minutes. - Scoop 2 tablespoons meat mix and form into 16 balls.
+- To a large mixing bowl add the beef, pork, egg, onion, garlic, mint, oregano, cumin, salt and pepper.
+Mix well then refrigerate for 20 minutes.

-- Add the oil to a high-sided pan and heat to 350°F/177°C. Fry the meatballs for 7-10 minutes until they are evenly browned on the outside and read 145°F/63°C on the inside using a meat thermometer.
+- Add oil to a high-sided pan and heat to 350°F/177°C. Fry the meatballs for 7-10 minutes until they are evenly browned on the outside and read 145°F/63°C on the inside using a meat thermometer.

 How can you be certain that the meatballs are cooked on the inside?
 How about making cocktail size with this recipe.